 Descriptions of the resources and services available through the various areas of student services are listed below.

-Students choose Reed because they seek an intellectual and personal challenge.
-In order to meet the many demands of a Reed education, we expect students to work on their academic skills both inside and outside the classroom.
-To support this expectation, Reed has developed several important resources to complement the curriculum.
+Students choose Reed because they seek intellectual and personal challenges.
+In order to assist students as they rise to meet those challenges, Reed offers opportunities for students to work on their academic skills both inside and outside the classroom.
 In collaboration with faculty, academic support services offers peer tutoring, a cooperative study environment, writing and quantitative support, workshops, and individualized coaching.

-As fellow students, peer tutors have a deep understanding of Reed’s approach to academics.
+Peer tutors, who are talented undergraduates recommended by faculty, provide a deep understanding of and a student perspective on Reed’s approach to academics.
 Tutors are available on a drop-in basis for biology, chemistry, economics, physics, math, modern languages, statistics, and writing.
 Tutors collaborate with students to talk through a particularly difficult problem set, offer feedback on lab reports, ponder questions about course materials, or share a fresh perspective on a concept that’s just out of reach.
-In addition to drop-in tutoring, students can meet with individual tutors for up to an hour per week in most subjects.
-Tutors have been recommended by their professors and are trained to help with Reed’s challenging coursework.
-Cooperative learning is a cornerstone of the Reed education; this is such a popular resource that many tutors have been tutored themselves.
+In addition to drop-in tutoring, students can meet with individual tutors for up to an hour per week in many subjects.
+Cooperative learning is a cornerstone of the Reed education; this is such a popular resource that over half of all current tutors have been tutored themselves.

 Individual academic coaching by academic support staff gives students a chance to develop goals and improve the skills needed for college success.
 Coaching allows students to explore strategies related to study skills, learning styles, time management, test anxiety, procrastination, writing, quantitative skills development, and academic stress.
 Students can consult with staff to develop personalized strategies for success from their first Humanities 110 paper to the oral defense of their thesis.